koalyorg/radicale-sql/README.md

 A storage plugin for [Radicale](https://radicale.org) with some extra features.

-Can automatically generate birthday calendars based on address books.

 This is a fork from [Radicale SQL storage plugin](https://git.redxef.at/redxef/radicale-sql/src/branch/master).

 ## Configuration